Common Gold Investment Mistakes: What Every UK Investor Must Avoid

 No verifiable address, only mobile numbers, no company registration

-Prices significantly below established dealers (more than 2-3% cheaper)
+Prices well below established dealers (more than 2-3% cheaper)

 Best Practices Checklist